By Don Chaddock, Inside CDCR editor

 Thirty years before Johnny Cash’s performances at Folsom Prison, the “Alton Giant” visited the prison while touring the west coast.
 Robert Wadlow, who today still holds the record as the world’s tallest man, was 21 when he went to the prison on a sales call for a shoe manufacturer.

-Touring the country
+Robert Wadlow tours the country

 Already famous at 18 years old after his 1936 U.S. tour with the Ringling Brothers Circus, a shoe company seized the opportunity to hire Wadlow as a spokesperson.